niplav/site/considerations_on_cryonics.md

 miss](https://reducing-suffering.org/near-miss/ "Astronomical suffering
 from slightly misaligned artificial intelligence") in its implementation or or because it has been set up by a malevolent human.
-This would lead to cryopreserved people being reuscitated, having their brains scanned and executed as a brain emulation, copied and put into very painful conditions.
+This would lead to cryopreserved people being resuscitated, having their brains scanned and executed as a brain emulation, copied and put into very painful conditions.